 Boron helps strengthen muscles and build them up further.

-Selenium is antioxidant, responsible for proper functioning of the thyroid gland.
+Selenium is an antioxidant, responsible for the proper functioning of the thyroid gland.

-Potassium normalizes cardiovascular rhythms, augments nerve impulse transmission, regulates body's fluid balance, and reduces blood pressure.
+Potassium normalizes cardiovascular rhythms, augments nerve impulse transmission, regulates the body's fluid balance, and reduces blood pressure.

-Lithium helps brain function, improves memory, treats depression, enhances in mood tranquility.
+Lithium helps brain function, improves memory, treats depression, enhances mood tranquility.

 Arsenic is associated with tissue growth and has anti-fungal properties.

-It was not long before one Tokyo doctor began to associate daily bathing in the hot springs to good health...
+It was not long before one Tokyo doctor began to associate daily bathing in the hot springs with good health...

 Imagine soaking in your bathtub, the serenity, the peace, that sensation of all your tension and stress are just melting away...